SasirekhaPV/AWS-CertifiedSolutionsArchitect-Notes/Section 4 - EC2/README.md

 		- If the Spot instance is terminated by EC2, you will not be charged for a partial hour of usage.
 If you terminate the instance yourself, you will be charged for any hour in which the instance ran.
 	4. Dedicated hosts
 - EC2 Instance Types

+- You can encrypt root device volumes (very popular exam topic)
+- Termination protection is turned off by default, so you must turn it on.
+Once you turn it off, you have to turn it off again
+- On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated
+- EBS root volumes of your default AMI's can be encrypted.
+You can also use a third party tool such as bit locker to encrypt hte root volume, or this can be done when creating AMI's in the AWS console or using the API